6 Best Renters Insurance Companies in Hawaii of 2025

 When you sign up for a policy, your insurer will give you the option of actual cash value (ACV) or replacement cost value (RC).

-For RC, if your personal items were damaged or destroyed from a covered peril, your insurer will pay for them in full using today’s costs.
+For RC, if your items were damaged or destroyed from a covered peril, your insurer will pay for them in full using today’s costs.

 But with ACV, your insurer will only reimburse you for what your items were worth when they were damaged or stolen.